-Disclaimer: This article is not a substitute for medical or dietary advice.
-Always talk to your doctor about any health concerns, if you want to make major dietary changes, or take a supplement.
+Disclaimer: This article is just providing information and is not a substitute for medical or dietary advice.
+Talk to your doctor about your health or diet concerns.
 See our Disclaimers for more details.

 Is Peanut Butter Vegan?

-Most peanut butter is vegan because most peanut butters contain four common ingredients that do not originate from an animal:
+Most peanut butter is vegan because most contain four common ingredients that do not originate from an animal.
+Those ingredients are:

-- Sugar – Sugar often comes from the sugar cane or sugar beet, which are plant based ingredients.
+• Sugar – Sugar often comes from the sugar cane (‘cane sugar’) or sugar beet, which are plant based ingredients.
 Most sugar is likely processed through bone char, which does use the bones of animals.
 However, many vegans do not avoid small amounts of sugar, or sugar in general!
-You can learn more about this topic here.
+You can learn more about this topic in my article about oatmeal.

 Peanut Butter Ingredients that Aren’t Vegan